DSC_4128

 TIME | Best light conditions are in the afternoon.
 In the morning, movements on the runway are in backlight.
 The spot becomes useful by around 11 o’clock. |

-MISC. | Shops and restrooms inside the terminal, possibly also on the terrace itself.
-Terrace is opened till 10pm and free of charge. |
+MISC. | Shops and restrooms inside the terminal, shops possibly also on the terrace itself.
+Terrace is open from 06:30 till 22:00 and free of charge.
+Check the official website for the latest infos. |

 FOCAL LENGTH | Below 50mm for planes on the Terminal 2 apron.
 Longer lenses are required for planes on taxiways and the runway. |

-WHERE | Landside of the rooftop of International Terminal.
+WHERE | Landside of the rooftop of Terminal 3.
 Just follow the signs.
 There is some kind of horizontal mesh where your camera lense easily fit trough. |

-WHAT | You can see and spot movements on the apron in front of the International Terminal.
+WHAT | You can see and spot movements on the apron in front of Terminal 3.
 Movements on the domestic Terminal 1 ramp are visible in the distance.
 During northern wind you can spot RWY 34L arrivals.
 During southern wind you can spot RWY 16R departures. |

 TIME | Best light conditions are in the afternoon and during the night.
 In the morning, movements on the runway are backlit.
 The spot becomes useful by around 11 o’clock. |

-MISC. | Shops and restrooms inside the terminal, possibly also on the terrace itself.
-It is open 24h and free of charge. |
+MISC. | Shops and restrooms inside the terminal.
+Terrace is open 24h and free of charge.
+Check the official website for the latest infos. |

-FOCAL LENGTH | Below 50mm for planes on the international apron.
+FOCAL LENGTH | Below 50mm for planes on the Terminal 3 apron.
 Longer lenses are required for planes on taxiways, on the runway and on the Terminal 1 ramp. |

 WHERE | There you can go by bus from JR Omori Station, Keikyu railway Heiwajima Station or Tokyo Monorail Ryutsu-Center Station.
 Take the bus line 森32 for “Jounanjima Circulation”(城南島循環) from each station and get off at “Jonanjima 4-Chome”(城南島四丁目).
 This bus is not running frequent (1 service per hour). |